SEARCH THIS BLOG

 In the evening, with the rain having slackened off, Gideon had a half carafe of local Barolo at the outdoor cafe across the street from the hotel, and then walked the few short blocks to the cobblestoned Piazza Cadorna, to the Ristorante Nazionale, where he, Julie, and Phil had been for dinner on their first night.
 He sat outside, on the lively piazza, at an umbrellaed table set among potted flowering plants and ordered what he'd had before: pizza quattro stagione, with artichokes, ham, olives, and mushrooms, each on its own quarter; a salad; and a limonata.
 As it had been the other time, the pizza was perfectly baked in a brick, wood-fired oven, the crust was thin and tender, with just the right dusting of ash on the bottom, and the vegetables were fragrant and al dente.

 A nice descriptive passage from the book.
 The incredible thing was that I was sitting outside at Nazionale when I read this.
 What a coincidence!
 And the description in the book is completely accurate.
 Unlike Gideon however, I was there at lunchtime, taking some time on my own to read and enjoy the piazza.
 I sat in an area that did not have the umbrellas open, better to feel sun that shines in this direction at midday.
-I ate a focaccia con prosciutto cotto e formaggio, basically ham and cheese, which I paid about 4 euro for.
+I ate a focaccia con prosciutto cotto e formaggio, basically ham and cheese.
 It was more than enough, almost too large, with delicious fresh focaccia.
-Like Gideon, I have found Nazionale to be consistent, a great spot for very basic and economical meals and snacks, and in a fantastic location.
+Like Gideon, I have found Nazionale to be consistent, a great spot for basic and economical meals and snacks, and in a fantastic location.
 In the mornings it's one of the spots in Stresa where friends meet for more lingering caffes, or in the summer, Shakeratos.
 At later at night, with its cool blue neon sign under the arched arcade, it's a quiet corner from which to watch the piazza.

 Nazionale in the evening, when Gideon ate his pizza there.